eshinhw/ethereum-solidity-complete-dev-guide/README.md

 - **Metamask** is a Chrome extension for regular users who want to use the Ethereum network.
 - **Mist browser** was a decentralized app on the Ethereum network from 2015 to 2019.
 Mist was the first browser that allowed users to browse dApps, and it had an Ethereum wallet built in.
 It was also the first desktop crypto wallet with a graphical user interface (GUI).
 Mist was deprecated in March 2019 after developers decided other browser developers and wallet makers were better able to create products for this quickly evolving space.

+### Metamask Setup

+- We will use Goerli Network to test our codes because working on the main network causes actual money.

 ## Chapter 2: Smart Contracts with Solidity
 - Rinkeby Network contains Infura node.